 30-Minute Chinese Crispy Beef

 Make restaurant-quality Chinese crispy beef at home!
-Crispy beef strips are coated in a sweet, tangy, and spicy glaze, perfect over rice.
-Quick, easy, and ready in 30 minutes!
+Crispy beef strips in a sweet, tangy, and spicy glaze, perfect with rice.
+Ready in 30 minutes!

 Recipe Video